rockneurotiko/go-tgbot/README.md

   - `SendMessageWithForceReply(chatid int, text string, disable_web_preview *bool, reply_to_message_id *int, reply_markup ForceReply) ResultWithMessage`: This makes easier to send a force reply, just pass the struct :)

   - `SendMessageQuery(payload QuerySendMessage) ResultWithMessage`: Try not to use this :)

 - `ForwardMessage` functions:

   - `ForwardMessage(chatid int, fromid int, messageid int) ResultWithMessage`: Will forward to `chatid` saying that comes from `fromid` the message `messageid`

   - `ForwardMessageQuery(payload ForwardMessageQuery) ResultWithMessage`: Try to don't use this :)

+- `SendPhoto` functions, wherever you see the `path`, can be a file path or a file id :smile:, it's handled automatically:

+  - `SimpleSendPhoto(msg Message, path string) (Message, error)`: Simplified call with the path and a string, and it will send that string to the sender.

+  - `SendPhoto(chatid int, path string, caption *string, reply_to_message_id *int, reply_markup *ReplyMarkupInt) ResultWithMessage`: Like the SendMessage, but sending the photo, use this for full control over the parameters.

+  - `SendPhotoWithKeyboard(chatid int, path string, caption *string, reply_to_message_id *int, reply_markup ReplyKeyboardMarkup) ResultWithMessage`: This makes easier to send a keyboard, just pass the struct instead of a pointer to an interface :)

+  - `SendPhotoWithKeyboardHide(chatid int, path string, caption *string, reply_to_message_id *int, reply_markup ReplyKeyboardHide) ResultWithMessage`: This makes easier to send a the hide keyboard, just pass the struct instead of a pointer to an interface  :)

+  - `SendPhotoWithForceReply(chatid int, path string, caption *string, reply_to_message_id *int, reply_markup ForceReply) ResultWithMessage`: This makes easier to send a force reply, just pass the struct instead of a pointer to an interface  :)

+  - `SendPhotoQuery(payload interface{}) ResultWithMessage`: Try not to use this :) (btw, the interface{} is checked agains SendPhotoIDQuery and SendPhotoPathQuery)

 ## Full example!